 Data governance for cloud APIs: no training on client financials without explicit contractual and technical controls.

-Generative AI doesn\u2019t replace the ERP.
-It wraps ingestion, extraction, narratives, and exception reports around a system of record that stays authoritative — usually via APIs into controlled fields and workflows.
+Generative AI doesn't replace the ERP.
+It wraps ingestion, extraction, and exception reports around a system of record that stays authoritative.

 Generative AI is safe for assistive, retrieval-heavy tasks with proper controls in place.
 Provenance tracking, human review gates, and output versioning are required before any AI output enters a system of record.
 Autonomous operation without these controls is not safe in regulated accounting environments.